vnathalye/dc-woocommerce-multi-vendor/readme.txt

 == Frequently Asked Questions ==
 = Does this plugin work with newest WP version and also older versions? = Ans.
-Yes, this plugin works fine with WordPress 4.6!
+Yes, this plugin works fine with WordPress 4.9.6!
 It is also compatible for older WordPress versions upto 4.2.
 = Up to which version of WooCommerce this plugin compatible with? = Ans.
 This plugin is compatible with the latest version of WooCommerce.
 = Up to which version of PHP this plugin is compatible with? = Ans.
 This plugin is tested with PHP version 5.6.
+= Where can I find the REST API documentation? =
+Ans.
+You can find the documentation of our REST API on the [WCMp REST API Docs](https://wc-marketplace.github.io/rest-api-docs/).
+= WC Marketplace is awesome!
+Can I contribute? =
+Ans.
+Obviously, you can!
+Join in on our [GitHub repository](https://github.com/dualcube/dc-woocommerce-multi-vendor/) :)